How to train dog not to destroy furniture

 Invest in sturdy, chew-resistant items such as coffee tables or shelving.
 I replaced a fragile side table with a more robust alternative that withstands the occasional bump or nibble.
 This simple switch reduced my worries about potential damage.

-See also How to train an anxious reactive dog
+See also Where to train a therapy dog near me

 Provide a variety of engaging toys to keep your furry friend entertained.
 Rotate these toys regularly to maintain interest.
 I’ve discovered that my canine companion becomes quite attached to a particular squeaky toy, which diverts attention from other tempting objects around the house.